jneurock/viking-base/README.md

     * Hash CSS and JavaScript ouput file names

 **default**
 The `default` build runs a `dev` build first and then watches Sass and Handlebars resources for changes.
-There is no need to tell Gulp which build to run in this case.
-Simply run Gulp:
+There is no need to tell gulp which build to run in this case.
+Simply run gulp:
 `gulp`

 **dev**